All Article

 Step 2: Add up your cash spent

 Look at everything your company paid for during that period: salaries, rent, marketing, software subscriptions, and other expenses.
-Add them together to find your total cash outflow, which shows how much money left your business.
+Add them together to find your total cash outflow, which shows how much money has left your business.

 Step 3: Add up your cash received